Frequently Asked Questions - About Moving to G-Invoicing

 Note, however, that the settlement request must be within the time allowed for the TAS (up to 5 years).

 Yes.
 G-Invoicing and IPAC support both intra-ALC and intra-TAS trading.
-You must create agreements and orders with the appropriate ALC, Organizational Filters, and TAS information.
+You must create GT&Cs and Orders with the appropriate ALC, Organizational Filters, and TAS information.